Revenue Based Loans

 Revenue-Based Invoice Factoring

 A great solution for business owners, invoice factoring companies purchase invoices from issuers for a fee.
-The invoice finance company essentially advances money to the issuer and assumes the collection of the invoice.
-This product accelerates accounts receivable for the issuer to avoid cash crunches.
+The invoice finance company essentially advances money to the issuer and assumes the collection of the invoice, offering a flexible avenue for business financing payments.
+This product accelerates accounts receivable for the issuer to avoid cash crunches, allowing them to reconcile against actual business receipts and manage financial obligations like payroll efficiently.

 Small Business Cash Advance